fengalin/raspdac-on-osmc/README.md

 The [RaspDAC](https://www.youtube.com/watch?v=HsJU91o_yHw) is a high quality yet affordable network audio player.
-It is built on a Raspberry Pi 2 or 3 board, a Sabre ES9023 based DAC, a power management unit and a LCD.
+It is built on a Raspberry Pi 2 or 3 board, a Sabre ES9023 based DAC, a power management unit and an OLED display.
 Being an affordable device, you are supposed to install the OS yourself.

 The product page refers to a pre-configured version of RuneAudio, but the link was broken when I checked, so I had to start from scratch.
 After the OS